 General Overview

-This RFP addresses the emerging semantic interoperability problems encountered around operational threat and risk management and assessment:
+This RFP addresses the emerging semantic interoperability problems encountered around operational Threats and Risks, including their Management and Assessment.:

 A key component of operational risk is risk from threat actors.
 Threat actors have become increasingly more advanced and sophisticated in their techniques and strategies.
 The campaigns of these threat actors are long term, multi-phased and combine physical and cyber tactics directed at multiple targets.
 Intentional threats from threat actors can be combined with natural threats.
 Threat activities are described by multiple patterns, applied to multiple forms of observation (including automated sensors and human observations).
 The management and mitigation of threats and risks is a cross-cutting concern spanning commercial, federal, state, local and tribal entities.